KhushPatibandha/kolon/docs/docs.md

 }
 ```

-The `for` loop expects three arguments:
+`for` loop expects three arguments:

 - A `var` statement to declare and initialize the loop variable or an assignment expression in case the variable is already declared.
 - An infix operation that evaluates to a boolean value (the loop condition).